 Always thank your participants.
 Peer-to-peer fundraising statistics show that repeat participants bring in more donations, so you really want to keep your supporters involved.
 One of the best ways to keep them happy is to let them know that they are appreciated.
-You can offer prizes for high-performers in your event, but at the very least make sure that everyone involved gets a thank you email.
+You can offer prizes for high-performers in your event, but at the very least make sure that everyone involved gets a thank you email and donation receipt.
 Fortunately, many donation software platforms will offer a peer-to-peer fundraising email template that you can use to recruit as well as thank your participants.

 Peer-to-peer statistics have a lot to tell us about how these campaigns can help bring in donations.
 While the percentage of peer-to-peer fundraisers declined over the pandemic, they are still a strong contender among fundraising ideas for most nonprofits.
 And trends show that they will continue to build back up as things get back to normal.

 The data demonstrates that using supporters and social media is an excellent way to find new donors as well as new supporters for a nonprofit mission.
 With a new focus on virtual fundraising and hybrid events, donations should remain strong in peer-to-peer campaigns even during unforeseen circumstances.
 All it takes is a knowledge of your base, some enthusiastic supporters, and a strong peer-to-peer campaign software program to get your next big event off the ground.

 Enjoyed the article?
 Download it to keep or share with others!